John-Rood/VectorVault/README.md

 `vault.get_chat_stream` will start a chat stream.
 The input parameters are mostly like the regular get_chat functionality, and the capabilites are all the same.
 The only difference is that the get_chat function returns the whole reply message at once.
 The get_chat_stream `yield`s each word as it it received.
 This means that using get_chat_stream is very different than using get_chat.
 Here's an example:

 ```
-# input_text is the input, history is the past conversation
 for word in vault.get_chat_stream(input_text, history=history, get_context=True):
         print(word)
 ```